ibm-cloud-docs/openwhisk/README.md

 ## Suggesting changes

 1. Create a fork of this repo and make the updates in your fork.
 2. When you're ready for review, make a PR to the master branch and tag `Derek-Poindexter` for review.
-3. Derek will review your suggestions with the Cloud Functions development team and make any neccessary adjustments.
+3. Derek will review your suggestions with the Cloud Functions development team and make any necessary adjustments.
 4. Derek will merge the content into the repo.